timtavata/edge-developer/microsoft-edge/hosting/WebView2.md

 1. **Code Sharing:** Using web code allows developers to share their codebase across platforms.
 2. **Rapid Innovation:** Web development allows for faster deployment and iteration.
-3. **Web Ecosystm & Skillset:** Developers can utilize the entire web platform, tooling, and talent that exists within the web ecosystem.
+3. **Web Ecosystem & Skillset:** Developers can utilize the entire web platform, tooling, and talent that exists within the web ecosystem.
 4. **Native Capabilities:** Developers can access the full set of Native APIs.
 5. **Incremental Adoption:** Developers can add web components piece by piece into their application.